 Alternatives to a Self-Directed IRA

-Among the more popular alternatives to self-directed IRAs are retirement accounts offered by investment brokerages, which include Roth and traditional IRAs, and 401(k) plans.
-Many of the best online brokers offer IRA choices that include simple and liquid assets like stocks and bonds that can be used to build a retirement portfolio.
+Among the more popular alternatives to self-directed IRAs are retirement accounts offered by investment brokerages, which include Roth and traditional IRAs and 401(k) plans.
+Many of the best online brokers offer IRA choices that include simple and liquid assets, such as stocks and bonds, that can be used to build a retirement portfolio.
 Robo-advisors will even do the work of choosing the investments for you, based on your risk tolerance and timeline.

 Traditional IRA vs. Roth IRA

 You can choose a traditional or a Roth when you have a self-directed IRA.
-For 2020, there is a combined contribution limit of $6,000 to your IRAs, with an additional catch-up contribution of $1,000 if you’re at least 50 years old.
+For 2021 and 2022, there is a combined contribution limit of $6,000 to your IRAs, with an additional catch-up contribution of $1,000 if you’re at least 50 years old.

 |Income limit||Tax-deductible contributions||Early withdrawal penalty||Taxes on distributions||Required minimum distribution?|

-Yes, based on the retirement plans are available through your job
+Yes, based on the retirement plans available through your job

 |Yes, unless you meet an exception||Yes||Yes, starting at age 72|